 Arent Fox’s Health Care group regularly monitors speeches and appearances by government officials for valuable insights into government agencies’ activities and key priorities.
 Arent Fox attorneys also regularly assist clients in developing telemedicine programs that comply with federal and state requirements.

-If you have any questions or need assistance, please contact Douglas Grimm, Hillary Stemple, and Rachel Yount in our Washington, DC office, Tom Jeffry and Sarah Benator in our Los Angeles office or the Arent Fox professional who normally handles your matters.
+If you have any questions or need assistance, please contact Douglas Grimm and Hillary Stemple in our Washington, DC office, Tom Jeffry and Sarah Benator in our Los Angeles office or the Arent Fox professional who normally handles your matters.